-It may not be right or just, but the fact remains that when it comes to drawing attention and selling tickets, the heavyweights are tops in boxing.
+It may not be right or just, but the fact remains that when it comes to drawing attention and selling tickets, the heavyweights are always tops in boxing.
 You could have the second coming of Sugar Ray Robinson in action on a particular night, but if the stadium across town has a dynamic heavyweight knockout artist on the bill, Sugar Man will be performing for a lot of empty seats.
-Sorry, but the big men turn heads and make the turnstiles sing.
+Sorry, but the big guys turn heads and make the turnstiles sing.
 Simple truth of the boxing business.
 How else does one explain what happened in Las Vegas on the night of June 28, 1991?

 Yes, Mike Tyson vs Razor Ruddock was a compelling duel of huge heavyweight punchers, not to mention an intriguing rematch after their first meeting had been halted prematurely by referee Richard Steele four months previous.
 But the little recognized fact was that the night’s undercard feature was arguably, with not a trace of hyperbole, one of the best match-ups of recent boxing history, for any weight class.